Apple is rebuilding Maps from the ground up

 If, like me, you’re wondering whether Apple thought of building its own maps from scratch before it launched Maps, the answer is yes.
 At the time, there was a choice to be made about whether or not it wanted to be in the business of Maps at all.
 Given that the future of mobile devices was becoming very clear, it knew that mapping would be at the core of nearly every aspect of its devices from photos to directions to location services provided to apps.
 Decision made, Apple plowed ahead, building a product that relied on a patchwork of data from partners like TomTom, OpenStreetMap and other geo data brokers.
 The result was underwhelming.

 Almost immediately after Apple launched Maps, it realized that it was going to need help and it signed on a bunch of additional data providers to fill the gaps in location, base map, point-of-interest and business data.
+Apple will continue to work with TomTom, OpenStreetMaps and other partners, but it became clear that it wasn’t enough.

 “We decided to do this just over four years ago.
 We said, “Where do we want to take Maps?
 What are the things that we want to do in Maps?
 We realized that, given what we wanted to do and where we wanted to take it, we needed to do this ourselves,” says Cue.